saudsami/AgoraTools/mdx2md/README.md

 ### Export to PDF

-You can convert the `.md` file generated using `mdx2md.py` script to a PDF document using and markdown to PDF converter.
+You can convert the `.md` file generated using `mdx2md.py` script to a PDF document using any markdown to PDF converter.
 If you use VS Code:

 1. Install the [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf) extension.

 2. Open the `.md` file in VS code.

-2. Press `CTRL + SHIFT + P`, type "Export (pdf)" and press enter.
-A PDF file is created in the same folder.
+2. Press `CTRL + SHIFT + p`, type "Export (pdf)" and press enter.
+A PDF file is created in the same folder as the markdown file.

 ### Known Issues
 The script has the following limitations:

 * The script does not correctly process nested `<PlatformWrapper>` and `<ProductWrapper>` tags.
 One type of tag inside the other is fine but same type of tags should not be nested.
-To avoid nesting use multiple attribute values in the same tag for example:
+To avoid nesting, use multiple attribute values in the same tag for example:

     ```xml
     <PlatformWrapper notAllowed ="{['android', 'flutter']}">